 A ‘geolocation’ is a latitude coordinate and longitude coordinate to a minimum of six decimal places.
 For cattle, the EUDR requires a single geolocation coordinate to describe the establishments where cattle have been kept i.e. one latitude and one longitude coordinate.

-Geolocations will be shared with entities in the EU supply chain including feedlots, processors, exporters, importers and the EU Commission.
+Geolocations will be shared via NLIS to feedlots and processors who are exporting to the EU.
+Processors and feedlots will share the geolocations with EU Importers who need to submit them as part of import documentation to the EU Commission.
 Importers must include the geolocations on a due diligence statement to be able to import the product.

-Beef, beef products and leather/hides from cattle you produce may not be eligible for export to the EU.
+Beef, beef products and leather/hides from livestock you produce may not be eligible for export to the EU.

-For producers who are European Union Cattle Accreditation Scheme (EUCAS) accredited, opting in to this feature will allow you to continue to supply cattle for export to the EU.
+For producers who are European Union Cattle Accreditation Scheme (EUCAS) accredited, opting in to share your geolocation will provide the required information to also meet the EUDR and so products from your cattle can continue to be exported to the EU.

+For producers not involved in EUCAS opting in is still important.
 Leather and hides that are exported to the EU can be sourced from any cattle in Australia, not just from EUCAS properties.
-Even if you are not in EUCAS by participating in EUDR it enables leather/hides from cattle to continue to be exported to the EU.
+Even if you are not in EUCAS by sharing your geolocation it enables leather/hides from cattle to continue to be exported to the EU.

 The EU is committed to reducing its impact on global deforestation and forest degradation.
-The EU aims to do this through promoting the consumption of ‘deforestation-free’ products via the Regulation (EU) 2023/1115 on deforestation-free products which they expect to bring down greenhouse gas emissions and biodiversity loss.
+The EU aims to do this through promoting the consumption of ‘deforestation-free’ products via the Regulation (EU) 2023/1115 on deforestation-free products.
+The EU are equally imposing this regulation on all farms located in the EU and other countries that import into the EU.
+EUDR applies to other commodities including wood, coffee, oil palm, rubber, cocoa, canola and soya products not just cattle.